eclipsevortex/SubVortex.AutoUpgrader/README.md

 # 🔄 Quick Upgrade <a id="quick-upgrade"></a>

-To upgrade the Auto Upgrade when a new release has been deployed, you can run
+To upgrade the Auto Upgrader when a new release has been deployed, you can run

 ```bash
 ./scripts/auto_upgrader/auto_upgrader_upgrade.sh